 The fresh investment had fed confidence in businesses about their ability to repel even the most severe DDoS attacks.
 83% described themselves as “confident” or “very confident” in their current DDoS mitigation setup.
 This is despite the prevalence of DDoS attacks: 86% of businesses reported having suffered an attack in the last year and the average business is attacked six times a year.

-And despite increased investment, successful attacks are still very common: Over half (54%) of businesses have been the victim of a DDoS attack in the last 12 months that was able to take their website, network or online app offline.
+Despite new investment in security measures, DDoS attacks are still finding success.
+In the previous 12 months, more than half (54%) of examined businesses had suffered a DDoS attack that was able to take their website, network or app offline.

-This prevalence of successful attacks is possibly explained by the increase in frequency and size of individual DDoS attacks outstripping what the newly-invested-in DDoS technologies can repel.
-CDNetworks’ own network monitoring data showed that the largest detected attack in the first half of 2016 was nearly three times the size of the largest of 2015 – 58.8Gbps versus 21Gbps.
-And this was not a freak occurrence – 31% of attacks in the first half of 2016 were measured at 50Gbps or more, while none of the attacks of 2015 reached this size.
+CDNetworks has suggested that the size and frequency of DDoS attacks are outpacing what even new technology is capable of repelling.
+CDNetworks’ monitoring data has shown that the largest detected attack in the first half of 2016 was nearly three times the size of the largest attack in 2015: 58.8Gbps versus 21Gbps.
+And that attack wasn’t a freak event: nearly a third (31%) of the attacks detected in the first half of 2016 exceeded 50Gbps while the year before none reached that size.

-“The results are both comforting and worrying,” said Chris Townsley, EMEA Director, CDNetworks.
-“It may have taken high profile attacks on Dyn and the overpowering of the likes of Twitter and CNN to spur businesses into action, but we’re glad that DDoS is now seen as an issue that needs to be addressed.
+Chris Townsley, EMEA Director at CDNetworks, said: “We’re glad that DDoS is now seen as an issue that needs to be addressed.
 However, the size and number of DDoS attacks are also increasing every year, turning DDoS into an arms race.
 Businesses cannot afford to be complacent or regard DDoS mitigation as a one-off investment as the trend for larger attacks shows the cybercriminals are currently winning the arms race.”